Panel of Professional Advisors

 |Robert Hendren, D.O.

 University of California, San FranciscoRobert Hendren is professor of psychiatry, vice chair, and director of child and adolescent psychiatry at the University of California, San Francisco, and the immediate past president of the American Academy of Child and Adolescent Psychiatry.
-From 2001–2009, Dr. Hendren was the executive director of the University of California, Davis M.I.N.D.
+From 2001 to 2009, Dr. Hendren was the executive director of the University of California, Davis M.I.N.D.
 Institute.
-Dr. Hendren is board certified in general as well as child and adolescent psychiatry and has published over 100 scientific papers and five books.
+Dr. Hendren is board certified in general as well as child and adolescent psychiatry and has published more than 100 scientific papers and five books.
 He has been listed in the Best Doctors in America each year since it was published in 1996.
-His primary areas of research and publication interests are translational clinical pharmacology and nutritional trials using biomarkers (MRI, measures of inflammation, oxidative stress, immune function and pharmacogenomics) in neurodevelopmental disorders.back to top
+His primary areas of research and publication interests are translational clinical pharmacology and nutritional trials using biomarkers (MRI, measures of inflammation, oxidative stress, immune function and pharmacogenomics) in neurodevelopmental disorders.

 |Martha Herbert, M.D., Ph.D.